Not just a STEM outreach project, GLEE aims to mix space science, technology demonstrations, and hands-on activities for students around the globe.

-All selected teams involved with GLEE will receive a base version of the LunaSat which will have an area for them to add more sensors from an approved list and provided to the team by the GLEE Science Team.
-They will also be able to add code to the LunaSats for these sensors allowing them to carry out their own lunar science mission.
+All selected teams involved with GLEE will receive a base version of the LunaSat provided to the team by the GLEE Team.
+They will be able to add code to the LunaSats for the onboard sensors allowing them to carry out their own lunar science mission.

 Communications & Public Outreach

 The Comms mission is to bring STEM education opportunities to anyone interested in learning.
 As a team, we have developed 10 hands-on modules to teach teams about sensors, power management, RF communication, and much more.
 To make this information accessible to everyone, we created material to appeal to many levels of experience.
 The base modules are written for anyone to understand without the need for prior knowledge.
 However, if teams want to get more technical with their LunaSats, additional materials are supplied.
 This is the Great Lunar Expedition for Everyone, so we want to ensure everyone is included.